Lucifer2525-jnv/Lucifer2525-jnv/README.md

 -  💻 I’m currently learning **Django and Blockchain**

 - 👯 I’m looking to collaborate on **OpenSource Projects**

+- 🤖 Contributed to various funded prjects based on IOT and Web Services.

 ## 🚀 Languages and Tools: